 Initial assessment appointments with Dr. van Stralen are booked for 90 minutes.
 In most cases you will first meet with a physician assistant who will begin the intake interview, review all the questionnaires and in some cases provide some education.
 They will then review this information with Dr. van Stralen along with the additional questionnaires and school information provided.
-Finally, your care team including Dr. van Stralen, a physician assistant (Gabrielle Culka or Katrina Pullia, you, and your child will develop a treatment plan.
+Finally, your care team including Dr. van Stralen, a physician assistant or Katrina Pullia, you, and your child will develop a treatment plan.

 What to expect at follow up appointments?

 Follow up appointments are considerably shorter than the initial assessment.
-In most cases one of our highly trained physician assistants will begin the intake interview.
+In most cases our highly trained physician assistant will begin the intake interview.
 We ask parents and children to consider their goals of treatment and goals for the appointment.
 Being prepared with this information can make the most of the appointment time.
 When seen by a physician assistant, all treatment plans are reviewed with Dr. van Stralen.
 After that, the time spent directly with Dr. van Stralen will depend on the individual patient situation.

 What is a Physician Assistant?